 This course covers the academic requirements of family dispute resolution practitioner (FDRP) accreditation, in addition to Mediation (course 1).
 It includes:

-Our Family mediation practice course will enable you to complete your supervised practice, which is a prerequisite to applying for family dispute resolution practitioner (FDRP) accreditation.
+Our Family mediation practice course will enable you to complete 20 hours of your supervised practice, which is a prerequisite to applying for family dispute resolution practitioner (FDRP) accreditation.
 You will mediate family law parenting disputes with real families at the QUT Family Mediation Service on our Kelvin Grove campus, under the supervision of an experienced and accredited FDRP .

 When you register for the course, you will create an account with us.
 You'll need to pay your fees online by credit or debit card.